Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 modprobe: can't load module uwe5622_bsp_sdio (kernel/drivers/net/wireless/uwe5622/unisocwcn/uwe5622_bsp_sdio.ko): invalid module format
 ```

-If you wonder how the hell in-tree built driver can spit out: "invalid module format", and cause crash,
+If you wonder how the hell driver built in-kernel-tree can spit out: "invalid module format", and cause crash,
 despite being modprobed on the exact same kernel it had been built along, congratulations your reasoning works allright - and also - I had no clue back then too.
-I mean, I still don't know, but now, at least I know the very root cause.
+I mean, I still don't know, but now, at least I know the real underlying root cause.

 After some wizardry and hackering, I managed to push it a bit further:
 ```